 Treatment with the Q-switched laser always produces an immediate whitening of the skin.
 This is due to the microscopic release of tiny steam bubbles in your skin.
 This change usually lasts only a few minutes before it disappears, it’s a sign that the treatment is working.
 The whitening effect is only seen in the early stages of tattoo removal when the ink is still dark.

 Once the whitening on the treated area disappears, it is not unusual for the skin to develop some redness, swelling and look inflamed; this may last for several hours and is normal.
 Mild blisters may form and if this happens, we recommend you do not break the skin and allow the blister to heal naturally.
 The use of an antiseptic cream and hygienic dressings can be used to prevent infection until the skin heals.

 It is unusual to develop any bleeding in the treated area at the power levels used, established during the test spot.
 However, occasionally higher levels may have to be used on certain tattoos, which may result in a little pinpoint bleeding.
 Usually all this requires, is a hygienic dressing following the procedure, using Aquaphor is recommended two to three times a day.
 The bleeding does not have any other harmful consequences and does not lead to scarring.

-We recommend the use of Aloe Vera gel or Aquaphor to accelerate the healing process and help to eliminate the risk of scar formation.
+We recommend the use of Aquaphor to accelerate the healing process and help to eliminate the risk of scar formation.
 After your treatment we provide you with a take home after are pack which includes everything you need to care for your skin post treatment and reduce the risk of side effects.
 Aquaphor is beneficial in reducing inflammation caused by the laser treatment and itching which often occurs in the weeks after treatment.
 1% hydrocortisone cream can be purchased from the chemist and applied during the itching phase if necessary.